Kerry to join Iran nuclear talks in bid to reach deal

 Fabius was expected to arrive early on Saturday, a diplomatic source said, and Hague said in a Twitter message that he would also attend the meeting.

-Diplomats earlier said a compromise over Iran's insistence that its "right" to enrich uranium be internationally recognized has been proposed, possibly opening the way to a long-sought breakthrough.
+Diplomats earlier said a compromise over Iran's insistence that its "right" to enrich uranium be internationally recognised has been proposed, possibly opening the way to a long-sought breakthrough.

 Fabius expressed hope that a deal could be made.
 France has taken a harder line than other Western powers and repeatedly urged the six-power group not to make too many compromises with Tehran.